ANQIFENG/RATNUS/README.md

 - Segmentation

-The Multimodal MRI Calculation takes less than 20 minutes, and the Segmentation, with its two versions，a T1-weighted dual-input version, and a full-input version, completes in less than one minute.
+The Multimodal MRI Calculation takes less than 20 minutes, and the Segmentation, with its two versions，a T1-weighted dual-input version and a full-input version, completes in less than one minute.

 # How to run :runner: